GervinFung/parse-dont-validate/README.md

 ```

 `Can I raise an issue?`

 Feel free to raise an issue if you have a question, an enhancement, or a bug report.

 `How can I contribute?`

+I appreciate that you are even reading this, I am indeed flattered, even more so if you are willing to contribute
 I'd like to have a few words about contributing.

     Use TypeScript
     Write Test Code

 ## **_How to use_**

 `yarn add parse-dont-validate`

 OR

 `npm i parse-dont-validate`